DataDog/dd-trace-dotnet/docs/MIGRATING.md

 **What action should you take?**
 If you _are_ running a 32-bit version of Windows (for example, a 32-bit version of Windows 7), you will no longer be able to enable Datadog .NET automatic instrumentation via the MSI.
 Consider using one of the other automatic instrumentation approaches, such as [the Datadog.Trace.Bundle approach](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-framework/?tab=nuget#install-the-tracer).

+#### The client library will still be injected when `DD_TRACE_ENABLED=0`

+**What changed?**
+In version 2.x.x of the tracer, setting the environment variable `DD_TRACE_ENABLED` to `0` or `false` would prevent the client library being injected into your application.
+In version 3.0.0+, this is no longer the case: the client library will still be injected, but tracing will be disabled.

+**Why did we change it?**
+The Datadog client library is no longer focused solely on APM tracing, but disabling the client library entirely could prevent these features from working correctly.
+There is already a mechanism to prevent instrumenting an application completely, so this additional switch also added confusion.

+**What action should you take?**
+If you are currently using `DD_TRACE_ENABLED=0` to avoid instrumenting an application, you should instead use `CORECLR_ENABLE_PROFILING=0` (for .NET and .NET Core applications) or `COR_ENABLE_PROFILING=0` (for .NET Framework applications).
+These variables are provided by the .NET runtime, and ensures the client library is not injected into your process.

+If you don't set `COR_ENABLE_PROFILING=0`/`CORECLR_ENABLE_PROFILING=1` and continue to set `DD_TRACE_ENABLED=0`, the client library will be injected but tracing will be disabled and you will not receive traces.

 ### Deprecated APIs and platforms